 Overview Expertise Related Insights, Events & Cases

 William has worked on a wide range of construction and engineering disputes and drafted numerous advices, pleadings and skeleton arguments.
-He is familiar with bespoke and standard form construction contracts.
-Recent work during pupillage and in practice includes:
+He has represented employers, main contractors, individuals and consultants.
+Recent experience includes:

-William has experience in all stages of domestic adjudications during pupillage and in practice including:
+William has experience in all stages of domestic adjudications and in practice including:

 William has experience in a number of international arbitrations and adjudications during pupillage and in practice including: